Birthmark Removal Questions

 A: There is a chance of a complication with any medical procedure, however with this type of non-invasive treatment, you will not notice major complications.
 The most common side effects are bruising, redness, swelling and possibly increased pigmentation.
+Other side effects are out of our control, such as how clean you keep the area, refrain from sun or pick at it.
 These reactions decrease over time.

 Q: Is birthmark removal covered by insurance?

 A: Usually cosmetic procedures are not covered by insurances, if you are worried about the birthmark being cancerous, we suggest getting a check-up by your family physician and consider getting a Basal Scrape Carcinoma test.

 Q: Can I get my birthmark removed if I’m pregnant?

 A: Although there is no clinical evidence that reports lasers for this treatment are harmful to the fetus, we recommend that you wait until after your child is born.

 Q: Can all pigmented birthmarks be treated by lasers?